 I’ve been writing professionally for over 30 years.
 After college, I was a technical writer completing many user guides for then-famous products like the Finale Music Publishing System and the Kurzweil K-250 synthesizer.
 In my 30s, I wrote more than 200 columns on education in The Seattle Times' Effective Learning Series, which earned me the 2001 Innovator's in Education Award from The Newspaper Association of America.
 In 2006, I wrote Be a Better Writer, which won the Independent Publisher's Association Gold Medal for Young Adult Non-Fiction (the second edition is out now).
 My work has also appeared on popular websites like The Washington Post, The National Journal, and Psychology Today.
+At The Word Factory: Steve is our education lead, covering policy and practice.
+As an early adopter and former tech entrepreneur, he also covers technology.
 Fun fact: Steve and Margot are married--to each other.
 Learn more about me on Linkedin.

 Peter Andersen, writer & editor - Seattle, Wash.

 I’ve been writing since I was a kid.
 In my professional life I’ve worked as a journalist, writing teacher, newspaper editor, freelancer, and technical writer.
 I spent 20 crazy years at Microsoft writing and producing software manuals in English and dozens of other languages.
 These days I focus on brand journalism, blogging, novels, and screenplays.
+At The Word Factory: Peter covers technology, cybersecurity, parenting and sandwich-generation issues.
 Fun fact: Steve and Pete have been pals since 4th grade.

 Marc Borzelleca, art director, designer, style guru – Staunton, Va.